 Hours since creation

-Consider the following case: I created and launched some ads in the morning today and want them to roll for exactly 24 hours till I decide if I want them to keep rolling based on Unique Clicks.
+Consider the following case: I created and launched some ads in the morning today and want them to roll for exactly 24 hours till I decide if I want them to keep running based on Unique Clicks.
 Here is the rule that'd help automate the process:

 You can set several tasks for different points of an ad's lifetime and alter the conditions in each of them.
 Make the rule check conditions every 30 minutes and you're all set.